idaholab/moose/docs/content/utilities/moose_docs/website.md

 !include docs/content/utilities/moose_docs/config.md

 For example the file shown below is the website configuration file from [MOOSE].
-The most important portion of this files the the "MooseDocs.extensions.template" entry.
-This provides the template for resulting html, which in this case is setup for website display.
+The most important portion of this file is the "MooseDocs.extensions.template" entry.
+This provides the template for the resulting html, which in this case is setup for website display.

 !listing docs/website.yml